ReadScape/ML-Systems/README.md

 Args:
 * user_id (int): The user ID.
 * post_dir (str): The directory path of the post data file.
-* interaction_dir (str): The directory path of the interaction data file.
+* calculate_dir (str): The directory path of the calculated interaction data file.
 * tags_dir (str): The directory path of the tags data file.

 Process:
-* request post data, interaction data, and tags data from url
+* request post data, calculate data, and tags data from url
 * read post data, interaction data, and tags data
-* preprocess post data, interaction data, and tags data
+* preprocess post data and tags data
 * preprocess user tags by splitting the tags into lists
-* calculate popularity of each post based on interactions
+* merging post and calculate data frame
 * sort the post data by popularity
 * filter the post data by tags
 * return the filtered post recommendations for the user